Appendix C - Status of NSDI Data Themes

 Framework Data Theme: Digital Orthoimagery

-Description: The USGS is the designated lead Federal agency for the NSDI orthoimagery data theme and executes its OMB Circular A–16 responsibilities as the theme lead through the National Digital Orthophoto Programs (NDOP).
-NDOP was chartered in 1993 as a consortium with the purpose of developing and maintaining national orthoimagery coverage in the public domain by establishing partnerships with Federal, State, Tribal, local, and private organizations.
-The consortium members include the Bureau of Land Management, the Farm Service Agency, the Federal Emergency Management Agency, the National Geospatial-Intelligence Agency (NGA), the National Oceanic and Atmospheric Administration, the National Resources Conservation Service, the National States Geographic Information Council, the U.S. Census Bureau, the U.S. Forest Service, and the USGS.
-The primary Federal programs for NDOP are the USDA National Agriculture Imagery Program (NAIP), the NGA Homeland Security Infrastructure Program (HSIP) 133 Cities Urban Area Initiative, and the USGS National Orthoimagery Program.
+Description: The USGS is the lead Federal agency for orthoimagery; however, a number of other Federal agencies, including the Bureau of Land Management, the Federal Emergency Management Agency, the FSA, the National Geospatial-Intelligence Agency (NGA), the National Oceanic and Atmospheric Administration (NOAA), the National States Geographic Information Council, the Natural Resources Conservation Service, and the U.S. Census Bureau cooperate in the National Digital Orthophoto Programs (NDOP) consortium to develop and maintain national orthoimagery coverage in the public domain.
+The primary Federal programs for NDOP are the USDA National Agriculture Imagery Program (NAIP), the NGA 133 Urban Areas Program, and the USGS National Orthoimagery Program.

 USGS National Orthoimagery Program

 acquiring imagery through partnerships with Federal, State, tribal,